Chive Blossom Vinegar

-This vibrant pink chive blossom vinegar captures the flavors and colors of spring.
-The vinegar has a mild onion flavor with a hint of floral and herbaceous notes.
+Capture spring in a jar with this stunning chive blossom vinegar.
+The pale pink hue and delicate onion-floral flavor make it a beautiful and flavorful pantry addition.
 Steeped in white wine or champagne vinegar, chive blossoms infuse a gorgeous hue and subtle allium notes perfect for vinaigrettes, marinades, or bright finishing touches on savory dishes.
 This pantry staple is as beautiful as it is flavorful, and a great way to celebrate the garden’s early blooms.

 Enhance your meals with chive blossom vinegar, a beautiful and flavorful way to celebrate spring in your kitchen.